Januzellij/gotwilio/README.md

 ## Overview
-This is the start of a library for [Twilio](http://www.twilio.com/).
-Gotwilio supports making voice calls, sending text messages, validating requests, and creating TWiML responses.
+This is an unofficial Go API library for [Twilio](http://www.twilio.com/).
+Gotwilio supports making voice calls, sending text messages, validating requests, creating TWiML responses, and various REST resources.

 ## License
 Gotwilio is licensed under a BSD license.

 ## Installation
-To install gotwilio, simply run `go get github.com/Januzellij/gotwilio`, until the original author has merged my pull request.
+To install gotwilio, run `go get github.com/Januzellij/gotwilio`.

 ## Getting Started
 Just create a Twilio client with either `NewTwilioClient(accountSid, authToken)` or `NewTwilioClientFromEnvironment()`, and store the accountSid and authToken in `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` environment variables, respectively.
+For security purposes, please use `NewTwilioClientFromEnvironment()` in any open source code.

 ## Docs
-The documentation can be found at http://godoc.org/github.com/Januzellij/gotwilio
+All documentation can be found at http://godoc.org/github.com/Januzellij/gotwilio

 ## SMS Example